 Rule 15: Process Paper

-All categories, except historical paper, must include a process paper with their entry.
+All categories must include a process paper with their entry.
 It must describe in 500 or fewer words how you conducted your research and created you entry.
 The process paper must include four sections that explain:

 - how you chose your topic;

 - how you selected your presentation category and created your project; and

 - how your project relates to the NHD theme

 An annotated bibliography is required for all categories.
 List only those sources that contributed to the development of your entry, i.e., sources that provided usable information or new perspectives in preparing your entry.
 Sources of visual and audio materials and oral interviews must be included.
 Bundle photos or other materials from the same collection in a single citation.
 The annotations for each source must explain how you used the source and how it helped you understand your topic.
 Your annotated bibliography is not included in the word count.